orefalo/svelte-splitpanes/README.md

 ### Developing

 After setting (or update) the environment (discussed in the previous section), you may also excecute SvelteKit in development mode by running `pnpm dev`.
-This will open a Vite server that automatically changes the result in the browser when the code is updated (hot reload).
+This will open a Vite server that automatically changes the result in the browser when the code is updated.

 ### Commiting changes

+* run `pnpm commit`

 We have very precise rules over how our git commit messages are formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 We use the git messages to **auto-generate the change log**.

-The enforcement is made possible by the enablement of several tools which, when put together, enable strict goverance.

 Commits are accepted, as long as they comply to the _commit message format_ described below.

-We also require the code to be well-formatted and to pass linting(i.e. minimal ts&svelte checks, plus additional code styling rules).
-Don't worry, the code is automatically being formatted and verified every time you commit your changes.
-In addition, when you push your commits to Github(by a PR or directly to the repo), your code will be verfied again by Github Actions with even more checks.
+When you push your commits to Github (by a PR or directly to the repo), your code will be verfied again by Github Actions with code formatting and linting checks. be sure to properly use `pnpm format` and `pnpm lint`

 To ease the development and to enforce the process of formatting the code, perform checks and formatting the commit message, you're advised to commit using the following steps: